 • Log files are useful for statistics.
 For example, discovering that my Shoe Lacing Methods section is four times as popular as my Shoelace Knots section.
 This knowledge helps me to devote more time to what my website's visitors actually want.

 • Each entry in a log file includes the address of the item being requested (eg. a file or image on Ian's Shoelace Site) plus the address from which the request was made (eg. your computer/handset's IP address).
 Such requesting addresses mean nothing to me.
-I have neither the time, resources nor incentive to track individuals and decipher their interests.

 People's e-mails are very important to me.
 In fact, I've kept every e-mail that I've ever sent or received – both private and professional.
-It's an amazing archive that currently spans almost a quarter of a century – way back to 1996!
+It's an amazing archive that currently spans a quarter of a century – way back to 1996!

 Rather than entrusting all of this potentially private e-mail correspondence to “the cloud” via third-parties like Google (gmail) or Yahoo! (ymail), it's all kept off-line.
 Admittedly this limits my ability to read all of my past e-mails from any device anywhere in the world – but it likewise prevents other unauthorized persons from reading them.

 In short, if you send me an e-mail, the only person ever likely to read it is me.